ebolat/emre.me/_posts/2019-08-31-sorting-algorithms.md

     return arr
 ```

-Luckly, there is a built-in Python library called `heapq` and we can implement *Heap Sort* very simply with using this library.
+Luckly, there is also a built-in Python library called `heapq` and we can implement *Heap Sort* very simply with using this library too.

 ```python
 import heapq